kmille/notp/README.md

-# Check out the yubikey for using it for ssh authentication
+# The yubikey directory contains docs for using it for ssh authentication
 # How to use TOTP with python

 ##